MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/customize-reports.md

 ## Prerequisites

 To edit analytics reports, users must have the **Analytics Report Author** role.
-[Assign roles to users](../implement/add-users-assign-roles.md#assign-roles-to-users).
+Learn more in [Assign roles to users](../implement/add-users-assign-roles.md#assign-roles-to-users).

+You don't require a Power BI license to edit the out-of-the-box Power BI reports in Dynamics 365.

 ## Customize the display of analytics reports